Skip to main content

 Setting up AI in Elementum follows a consistent sequence.
 Complete each layer before moving to the next.

-1. Connect a provider — Configure at least one AI provider (OpenAI, Snowflake Cortex, or Google Gemini) with your API credentials.
+1. Connect a provider — Configure at least one AI provider (OpenAI, Anthropic, Snowflake Cortex, Google Gemini, Amazon Bedrock, or a Custom OpenAI-compatible endpoint) with your API credentials.

 2. Create AI services — Set up LLM services for the models you want to use in automations and agents.
 If you plan to use semantic search, create an embedding service as well.